cristianoliveira/pono/README.md

 - `enable`: Create symbolic links for the defined ponos.
 - `disable`: Remove symbolic links for the defined ponos.
-- `toggle`: Toggle a given ponoa and verify.
+- `toggle`: Toggle a given pono and verify.
 - `status`: Check the status the define ponos.
 - `list`: Display all available ponos from the TOML configuration.